 This trail of hemlock recovery culminates in about 1/2 mile with a pair of unmanaged hemlock hedges that are in the process of beetle-assisted restoration, despite side-shearing by DOT on the left and top-shearing by the utility company on the right.
 These hedges will offer a great base for growing and extending Sasi populations to adjoining areas .

 Predator Beetle Roll-outs

 This sort of trail of recovering hemlocks can be found in the vicinity of most Sasajiscymnus tsugae predator beetle releases, so long is there is sufficient food at the release site to support the predator beetle reproduction cycle.
-And this hemlock recovery, in turn, supports Sasi’s exponential population growth and expansion into adjoining hemlock areas.
+And such hemlock recovery is the best indicator of predator beetle effectiveness!